-- (slide 4) Explain the structure of the LEGO NXT ultrasonic sensor.
+- (slide 4) Explain the structure of the LEGO EV3 ultrasonic sensor.
 (Hold up an ultrasonic sensor to show students.)
 It has two main parts.
 A transmitter sends out a signal (an ultrasonic wave) that humans cannot hear.
 And a receiver receives the signal after it has reflected off nearby objects.
 The sensor times how long it takes for its signals to come back and relays that information to the LEGO brick/computer, which calculates how far away objects are.
 Ask the students: Does this process sound familiar?
 Do you know of any animal that are able to sense in a similar way?
 (Answer: Bats, dolphins, porpoises and some whales use echolocation, sometimes called biosonar.)

 - (slides 5-7) How does a bat locate its prey in the dark?
 Explain how bats use echolocation to measure distance and the similar process with a robotic sensor.
 The time difference between sending and receiving is used to estimate distance.